Frequently Asked Questions

 Also, if your family has a history with OSA, you are 4 times more likely to get the disorder yourself.

-Typically, diagnosing sleep apnea is a long process involving multiple appointments with your doctor.
+Previously, diagnosing sleep apnea was a long process involving multiple appointments with your doctor.
 Your doctor might do a simple screening test.
 You may then be referred to a local sleep clinic for additional tests to measure your brain activity, blood oxygen levels, breathing patterns, heart rate, snoring and eye/leg movements (more comprehensive measurements that can accurately diagnose sleep apnea).

-It can take months to get an appointment and weeks before you receive the results.
+It could take months to get an appointment and weeks before you receive the results.
+Before Ognomy.

 This easy-to-use test will monitor your oxygen and breathing levels.
-You simply wear the test (a few probes and a comfortable belt) for one night then you send it back in.
+You simply wear the test (a few probes and a comfortable belt) for one night then you send it back to Ognomy (free post).
 The study will be reviewed and hand-scored by a sleep technician and then interpreted by your doctor, who will decide the best course of action depending on your results.

-Sleep specialists decide if your sleep apnea is mild, moderate, or severe by counting how many times your breathing stops each hour.
-The times when your breathing stops are called “apneas” or “events”.
-They can count these events using polysomnography or portable home monitoring.
+Sleep specialists decide if your sleep apnea is mild, moderate, or severe by counting how many times your breathing stops per hour.
+These pauses in you breathing are called “apneas” or “events.”
+Your doctor can count these events using polysomnography or portable home monitoring.

 Mild: 5-14 interruptions in breathing per hour.